What Is the Typical Recovery Time After Endovascular Interventions

 Hospital Stay Duration

-• Monitoring the stability of vital signs and cardiovascular function
+• Vital signs and cardiovascular stability

-• Assessing kidney function through blood tests
+• Kidney function via blood tests

-• Evaluating access sites for any bleeding or complications
+• Access site for bleeding or complications

-• Monitoring neurological status, especially after carotid interventions
+• Neurological status after carotid interventions

-• Assessing lower limb circulation following aortic procedures
+• Lower limb circulation following aortic procedures

 Short-Term Recovery Phase (First 2–6 Weeks)

-Weeks 1-2: Early Mobilization
+Weeks 1–2: Early Mobilisation

-• Light activities, such as walking around the house, are encouraged.
+• Light activities such as walking around the house are encouraged

 Weeks 2–6: Progressive Activity Increase